RoseWrightdev/runtime/README.md

 # Async Runtime

 A minimal, high-performance asynchronous runtime in Rust implementing a work-stealing executor and epoll-based reactor.
-It provides significant performance gains over Tokio through a greedy scheduler that prioritizes cache locality, lock-free synchronization, and aggressive task recycling.
+It provides significant performance gains over Tokio at 250 conncurent connections through a greedy scheduler that prioritizes cache locality, lock-free synchronization, and aggressive task recycling.

+Async Rust blog post: [From Futures to Runtimes: How Async Rust Actually Works](https://dev.to/rosewrightdev/from-futures-to-runtimes-how-async-rust-actually-works-4gec)

 ```mermaid
 sequenceDiagram